 Many of the members of Angie’s list (that lists mostly home-improvement services and contractors) feel that the value proposition is quite simple; when they are going to invest upwards of $50,000 on a home renovation or related cost, they are willing to spend a few extra dollars to ensure that they are reaching a network of people who have given honest, real-life recommendations of services they have used themselves.

 Despite this obvious growth in user acquisition, Angie’s List appears to be teetering on the edge of extinction.
 Why?
-Just a couple weeks ago, it was reported that Angie’s list had hired a team of investment bankers to do a company evaluation in order to potentially entertain the idea of putting it up for sale.
+Just a couple of weeks ago, it was reported that Angie’s list had hired a team of investment bankers to do a company evaluation in order to potentially entertain the idea of putting it up for sale.
 Shares increased by 20% but were still down more than 50% compared to the previous year.

-According to a post by Indianapolis Business Journal, the reason is because Angie’s List has never turned a profit.
+According to a post by Indianapolis Business Journal, the reason is that Angie’s List has never turned a profit.
 Last October, a report was released that even showed a net loss of $13.5 million for the third quarter of 2013, following a loss of $18.5 million for the same period the year before.